denham-ed/sleuth/README.md

 ### Media

 ### Code - THIS IS BAD FINISH,
-- Code from users StackOverflow and w3schools is used occasionally throughtout this project.
-Credit and a link to the source can be found in the relevant js or css file.
+- Code from users StackOverflow and w3schools is used occasionally throughout this project.
+Credit and a link to the source can be found in the relevant js or CSS file.
 - CSS Anima

 ### Acknowledgements